-It’s also common for accountants to act as advice-giver for changes that happen in the tax and finance arena.
-If new tax law is passed, they can help a small business owner adjust their strategy.
+It’s also common for accountants to act as advice-givers for changes that happen in the tax and finance arena.
+If a new tax law is passed, they can help a small business owner adjust their strategy.
 A minimum wage increase or new health care regulation might require the advice of an accountant to measure the overall impact and create new goals for meeting company cash needs.

 While each accountant may have a specialty (tax law vs. labor law,) most can handle the basics of each category or recommend an expert who can get into a more detailed assessment for those important business decisions.
 Their services may also be referred to as “management accounting.”

 One of the big differences between bookkeepers vs. accountants is that accountants generally need a certain amount of education and credentials to operate.
 However, not all of those who call themselves “accountants” are technically licensed.
 Certified public accountants (CPAs) are licensed by the state in which they operate and have to pass quite a few qualifying exams and other requirements in order to earn that designation.
 As long as they don’t claim to have credentials they don’t possess, almost anyone can call themselves an accountant.